 Bobcat pelts that are sold, purchased, traded, transported or shipped out of state must have a pelt tag (CITES) attached.
 These pelt tags can be obtained from a bobcat specific pelt dealer or through the TPWD Regional & Field Law Enforcement Offices.

 Coyotes have a similar appearance to that of a domestic dog and can be found throughout Texas in rural areas but often in cities as well.
 They have longer snouts and skinnier legs than dogs, with a large, bushy tail that hangs toward the ground.
-These animals are highly adaptable as a result of their scavenger natures which makes them extremely versatile.
+These animals are highly adaptable as a result of their scavenger natures.
+This makes them extremely versatile.
 Their natural diet however, consists mostly of small game.
 They can either travel alone or in packs and are recognised for their howl and high-pitched yips.

-Coyotes should never be fed by humans as they could become aggressive and as a wild animal, they have an unpredictable temperament.
+Coyotes should never be fed by humans as they could become aggressive and as a wild animal.
+They have an unpredictable temperament.
 Coyotes have also been known to misinterpret common household pets for their meals.
-Preventable measures for pet owners include: never leaving food out overnight for your pet, do not let small pets outside after dark, always supervise small dogs when they go outside and clean any fruit in your yard that may have dropped from trees.
+Preventable measures for pet owners include never leaving food out overnight for your pet.
+Do not let small pets outside after dark.
+Always supervise small dogs when they go outside and clean any fruit in your yard that may have dropped from trees.

 In Texas, the Mountain Lion is found throughout the Trans-Pecos, the brush lands of the south and portions of the Hill Country.
 The mountain lion is carnivores and enjoys a diet of various animals such as deer, rabbits and javelina.
 They can be harvested at any time with the adequate hunting licensing.

-Pick up any children off the ground, do not crouch or try to hide, remain calm, don’t turn your back to the lion, do not run, try to enlarge your stature, if the lion becomes aggressive or attacks, fight back by throwing objects.
+Pick up any children off the ground, do not crouch or try to hide, remain calm, don’t turn your back to the lion.
+Do not run, try to enlarge your stature.
+If the lion becomes aggressive or attacks, fight back by throwing objects.
 If you will be hunting in a known mountain lion territory, hunt with someone else and never hunt alone.